 This article outlines the main changes to the SMSF rules including:

-- SMSF changes taking effect from 1 July 2013
+- SMSF changes that took effect from 1 July 2013

 - Other related SMSF changes

-SMSF changes taking effect from 1 July 2013 (and some delayed)
+SMSF changes that took effect from 1 July 2013

 As a trustee of your self-managed super fund, you need to be aware of the following changes to the SMSF rules:

 - SMSF supervisory levy.
 Another increase in the SMSF supervisory levy paid to ATO from the 2013/2013 year, taking the levy to $259.
-You can also expect further increases in the levy, and to pay the levy earlier than in previous years.
+You can also expect to pay the levy earlier than in previous years.
 For more information see SuperGuide articles, ATO levy hike for SMSFs and Another SMSF whack!
 ATO levy jumps to $259).

 - SMSF auditors must be registered.
 From 1 July 2013, SMSF trustees will need to confirm that the SMSF auditor appointed to audit the SMSF is registered with ASIC.
 SMSF trustees can confirm registration status by ensuring the auditor has a SMSF auditor number (SAN), and checking the ASIC register using ASIC’s online service ASIC Connect.
 The SAN will need to be included in SMSF annual returns from 1 July 2013.
 Note that SMSF auditors must be registered with ASIC by 30 June 2013, to be able to conduct SMSF audits from 1 July 2013.
 At the very least, any prospective SMSF auditors must have applied to ASIC by 30 June 2013, to be eligible for any transitional arrangements.

 - Related party transactions.
-STOP PRESS: The ban on off-market share transfers has been deferred indefinitely.
+STOP PRESS: The ban on off-market share transfers is not going head.
 The proposed change was, that from 1 July 2013, purchases and disposals of assets between related parties of a SMSF must be conducted via an underlying market for that asset type.
 If an underlying market did not exist, then the transaction must be supported by an independent valuation.
-This change has been deferred indefinitely.
-For background information on this change see SuperGuide article SMSF alert: Off-market share transfer ban deferred indefinitely.
+The new Liberal government has confirmed that off-market share transfers are here to stay for SMSFs.
+For background information on this rule see SuperGuide article SMSF alert: Off-market share transfers get green light.